chrisnoonan98675/site/xl-deploy/how-to/deploy-versioned-artifacts-to-weblogic.markdown

 * `manifestVersionProperty`: The property in the artifact's manifest file that the plugin can use to automatically derive its version
 * `versionExpression`: A [FreeMarker](http://freemarker.org/) expression that the plugin uses to derive the version

+## Explicitly set the version

 To explicitly set the version, use the `versionIdentifier` property.
 The plugin will use this value when deploying, updating, or undeploying the application.

+## Use automatic versioning

 If you do not want to set the version explicitly, you can use automatic versioning, in which case the plugin derives update version numbers automatically.
 If `automaticVersioning` is set to "true" *or* if `versionIdentifier` is blank, the plugin will automatically version the artifact.

 There are two methods for deriving the version:

-* The plugin uses the version as defined in XL Deploy; for example, in `Applications/MyApp/1.0`, the version is `1.0`.
+* The plugin uses the version as defined in XL Deploy; for example, for `Applications/MyApp/1.0`, the version would be `MyApp-1.0`.

 * The plugin gets the version from the manifest file.